Argent77/A7-HiddenGameplayOptions/README.md

 *Option can be found in Gameplay section.*

+#### 26. Add in-game option "Expire Trap Highlights" *(not available for PST:EE)*

+Controls whether highlighting of detected traps or hidden doors should disappear after while.

+*Option can be found in Gameplay > Feedback > Visual Feedback.*

 ## Copyright Notice

 The mod "Reveal Hidden Gameplay Options" is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).